csnizik/xfer/README.md

 ### Tarball Generation

 A helper script is provided to generate the PODS tarball for deployment.
-The script should be run from inside the scripts directory of a fresh PODS repo checkout.
+The script should be run from inside the scripts directory of a fresh PODS repo checkout on the USDA development server 10.203.24.63 .

 ```
 $> cd cig_pods/scripts
 $> ./build_tarball <version number>
 ```
 The file will be placed in the scripts directory, named `pods_<version number>.tar.gz`.

+You can run this locally if you want a copy of the tarball.
+Just make sure `patch` is installed because the command to install it in the script is RHEL8 specific.

 ### XDebug